Stay Safe in the Cold Weather: Tips for New York Families

 Winter Storm Watches occur when there’s a chance of a significant winter storm based on present weather conditions.

 Winter Storm Warnings are issued when severe winter weather (including heavy snow or heavy freezing rain) is imminent or occurring.
 They’re usually issued in the 12 to 24 hours before the event is expected to begin.
-If one of these are issued, do not travel and delay any plans to do so until conditions improve.
+If one of these is issued, do not travel and delay any plans to do so until conditions improve.

 If you do have to go out into the cold, prepare by wearing the right clothing.
 As the temperature drops, add extra layers of clothing to stay warm.